olugbenga1/data-structures-and-algorithm/DOM/dom.md

 ## setTimeout

-setTimeout - runs function once after specific time
+setTimeout - runs function once after specific time.
+It is also available on the window object.

 - pass function reference
 - duration in ms (1000 ms = 1 second)